Home School Day at the State Capitol

 We have events in the Supreme Court on the third floor at 9 a.m. and 10 a.m. to help your family learn more about our state government such as a Legislative Impact session that explains how a bill becomes a law.
 IAHE will also update you about various bills that we are tracking.
-At 10 a.m., we are tentatively planning to have a Town Hall that allows you to ask questions to specific legislators regarding bills they have introduced during the 2016 legislative session.
-We will make the decision closer to the event about this session or we will do a completely different session.
+At 10 a.m., we will be discussing Hoosier Homeschool Freedom.

 Did you know that our Indiana Statehouse is full of historical information?
-We will highlight some of that history for your family with re-enactors (Daniel Wolsey Voorhees) 9 a.m. & (Lew Wallace) 10 a.m., Statehouse tours (10 a.m., 1 p.m., and 2 p.m.), a scavenger hunt, and letterboxing*.
+We will highlight some of that history for your family with re-enactors (James Voorhees, son of Daniel Woolsey Voorhees.
+In his lifetime, the real James Voorhees did public performances of his father’s speeches.
+This factoid inspired our re-enacter , Samuel Carr, to perform as James rather than Daniel himself ) 9 a.m. & (Lew Wallace) 10 a.m., Statehouse tours (9 a.m., 10 a.m., 12 p.m., 1 p.m., and 2 p.m.), a scavenger hunt, prayer walk and letterboxing*.
 Each tour is limited to 75 people.
 Register when you register for the event.
 As the tours fill, we will remove them from the registration form.)

 This year prior to our main speaker, we will have a presentation at 11 a.m. about some of our early American flags.
 It’s going to be a great day to learn history!